GIScience/ohsome-quality-api/docs/api.md

 Please have a look at the documentation and examples of the interactive Swagger UI: [https://oqt.ohsome.org/api/docs](https://oqt.ohsome.org/api/docs)

+## A note on the difference of `GET` and `POST` requests to the `indicator` or `report` endpoints

+To the endpoints `/indicator` and `/report` a request can be made using either the `GET` or `POST` method.
+For `GET` requests to either of those endpoints only the parameters `dataset` and `feature_id` are supported, not the `bpolys` parameter.
+That means that it is not possible to create an indicator or a report for a custom AOI using the `bpolys` parameter by making a `GET` request to the API.

+Using the `POST` method all parameters are supported.

 ## Request examples using Bash and `curl` command